 The term describing the administration of an injectable medication by placing it into the superficial layer, or dermis, of the skin.

-The term describing the administration of an injectable medication by placing it into a muscle
+The term describing the administration of an injectable medication

 The point closest to a medical line, or the center, of a body or body part.